 Statistics say that boredom leads to low retention, which affects cost and business performance.
 With disengaged employees, there is a 37% higher likeliness of absenteeism, 18% likeliness of lower productivity and employees are twice as likely to leave a company than companies whose workforce are engaged.

-There are three main causes for boredom within the workplace:
+There are three main causes of boredom in the workplace:

 - Lack of opportunity to learn new skills (46%)